-Furthermore, the current upcoming developments of the Coconut Beach Resort, the Coconut Plantation Village and the Coco Palms Hotel and Resort will create hundreds of job opportunities for local residence of HoKua Place.
-The cumulation of upcoming jobs provided by these resorts and the providing of housing by Hokua Place fulfills the "Economic Development Goals" stated herein.
+Furthermore, the projected developments of the Coconut Beach Resort, the Coconut Plantation Village and the Coco Palms Hotel and Resort will create hundreds of job opportunities for local residence of HoKua Place.
+The cumulation of upcoming jobs provided by these resorts and the providing of housing by Hokua Place fulfills the "Economic Development Goals" stated in the Kaua'i General Plan.